gtaylor/EVE-Market-Data-Relay/doc_src/overview.rst

-EVE Market Data Relay (EMDR) allows you to forgo all of this drudgery, and instead, connect to a firehose of data in the standardized `Unified Uploader Interchange Format`_ format.
+EVE Market Data Relay (EMDR) allows you to forgo all of this drudgery, and instead, connect to a firehose of data in the standardized `Unified Uploader Data Interchange Format`_ format.
 EMDR's ZeroMQ_ underpinnings also make it easier, and exponentially more efficient than accepting HTTP uploads directly.